 Wondering how to say melon in Japanese so you can order some delicious Japanese melon items?
 It’s meron.
 Now you can hunt for delicious recipes to make meron-inspired dishes.
 A melon pan recipe is currently one of the most popular dishes, and it only takes about 15 minutes to bake (after the bread dough rises)!
 With simple ingredients like bread flour and baking powder, you can make this sweet bread in no time.
 Start by making the original melon pan, then try something more adventurous like pineapple buns.

 You can see evidence of the quality by the Japanese melon price, which typically ranges from $20 to $80 per melon, with some even selling for $200!
 These melons are also sold at a high price because of the labor that the farmers put into them, especially considering the crown melons that are massaged daily.

 The price of these Japanese melons is a combination of labor costs, quality, and availability as they're grown in smaller batches.
 These factors dictate the high price of the melons.

 If you're not living in Japan, you'll likely need to order a melon online.
 Be prepared for a higher cost (especially considering how expensive they are to ship!).
 If the price is not feasible, you can always try the snacks listed above.
 They're the most easily accessible option.

-Check out Bokksu Market for more delicious Japanese snacks that ship right to your door!
-From subscription boxes to high-quality tea and home goods, Bokksu Market has it all.
+Check out Bokksu Boutique for more delicious Japanese snacks that ship right to your door!
+From subscription boxes to high-quality tea and home goods, Bokksu Boutique has it all.